-Imagine If conducted the first stage of Research & Development held over three weeks in May 2016 kindly supported by The Arts Council England.
-This R&D consisted of two weeks of research within hostels across Yorkshire; meeting, interviewing and leading drama workshops with the current residents, staff and external support team; all who have their own version of the current system.
+Imagine If conducted the first stage of Research & Development held throughout Spring 2016, kindly supported by The Arts Council England.
+This R&D consisted of research within hostels across Yorkshire; meeting, interviewing and leading drama workshops with the current residents, staff and external support team; all who have their own version of the current system.
 This assisted the creation of characters, stories and environment that underpinned the initial foundation of‘Displaced’.

-A week was then spent at Carriageworks Theatre with six professional actors and a director unraveling our research and trying out scripted and improvised scenes, playing with characters/ensemble movement, physical relationship dynamics and the development of characters: these included the two leads of Charlie and Amber (based on Francesca and Taj), Bartik, Heather, Carl and Kyle.
+Time was spent with a full creative team at Carriageworks Theatre with six professional actors and a director unraveling our research and trying out scripted and improvised scenes, playing with characters/ensemble movement, physical relationship dynamics and the development of characters: these included the two leads of Charlie and Amber (based on Francesca and Taj), Bartik, Heather, Carl and Kyle.

 A supported housing hostel comprises of service users aged 16 – 25, support staff, key workers, administration, security and overnight staff.
 It’s a home unlike any other and we strive to encapsulate that within our play.
 We want to continue to explore the dynamics within that hostel, and the life and influences of the characters outside the hostel.

 We would like to thank: